Best Tips For Growing Rhubarb In Containers

 Rhubarb is pest resistant, and if you plant it in pots, you won't have to worry about weeds or bugs.

-However, keep a lookout for fungal leaf rot, which can occur if the leaves remain moist or damply embrace other nearby leaves for an extended period.
+However, keep looking for fungal leaf rot, which can occur if the leaves remain moist or damply embrace other nearby leaves for an extended period.
 To avoid this, water at the plant's base, avoiding the leaves.
 Remove any dead or dying foliage growth throughout the season to maintain optimal ventilation.

 If you cut the diseased bits away, you may still use the stalk in your cooking, and removing the leaf will help avoid the illness from spreading to the remainder of the plant.